hwayne/alloydocs/language/signatures.rst

 -  File
 -  Person
 -  Msg
--  Joke
 -  Pair

-Each model will have some number of each signature, called **atoms**.
+Alloy can generate models that have elements of each signature, called **atoms**.
 Take the following spec:

 .. code:: alloy

    sig A {}

-The following would be a valid model:
+The following would be an example generated model:

 .. image:: img/sig-a.png

 Here we have two atoms ``A$1`` and ``A$0``.
 Both count as instances of the ``A`` signature.
 See `visualizer <Visualizer>` for more on how to read the visualizations.

 Usually we care about the relationships between the parts of our systems.
-We don’t just care that there are people and accounts, we care which people have which accounts.
+We don’t just care that there are people and cars, we care which people have which cars.
 We do this by adding **relations** inside of the signature body.

 .. code:: alloy